Safety Manager Communicates with Upper Management

 - Complying with regulatory requirements;

-- Differentiating your airline or airport from the competition; and
+- Differentiating your company from the competition; and

 - Acting in a socially responsible manner.

-Safety managers should keep these elements at the front of their minds when discussing safety management program initiatives with upper management.
+Safety managers should keep these elements at the front of their minds when discussing SMS initiatives with upper management.
 The most common complaint we hear from safety managers is that upper management does not offer adequate financial support to the safety program's budget.
 If this happens to you, focus on how your increased budget will contribute to your airline or airport's overall business case.

 Final Thoughts on Earning Top Level Support for Safety Initiatives

-Once you have earned top-level support for your airline or airport's safety program, you should not take it for granted.
+Once you have earned top-level support for the aviation SMS, you should not take it for granted.
 Safety managers can gradually lose top management support without realizing until it is too late.